 While 2020 entertainment mostly took place on our couch, 2021 is more promising.
-With all the Cannes-worthy movies up and coming this year, movie geeks are on the edge of their seat waiting for Wes Anderson’s new film to launch or feel the beat of Steven Spielberg’s rendition to the classic musical West Side Story.
+With all the Cannes-worthy movies up and coming this year, movie geeks are on the edge of their seats waiting for Wes Anderson’s new film to launch or feel the beat of Steven Spielberg’s rendition to the classic musical West Side Story.

 If you’re curious about Billie Holiday’s case, the film the United States V Billie Holiday will also launch this year.
-Thus, without further ado, here are the films we specially curated for your no-weekend-plans.
+Thus, without further ado, here are the films we specially curated for your no-weekend plans.

 Most Awaited Films 2021

 Because we miss Michelle Pfeifer so much, we included this ultra-witty dark comedy about a socialite in New York City who moved to Paris.
 After losing all the comforts, glamour, and extravagance New York has to offer, this eccentric self-indulgent widow took on an unfamiliar path to Paris to indulge in the more valuable intangible things.
 The movie exhibit a poignant but moving and comical tone.
 If you are looking for a film that is witty, funny in a strange deviant way but exudes fashion, glamour and some crazies, watch French Exit. it has already been released in the US last February 12th and in the UK and Ireland last February 26th.

 For jazz and Billie Holiday fans, uncover the granules of this iconic jazz singer’s life and the whirlwind of his fight for freedom.
 In 1947, back when mind-boggling and soul-stirring music accompanied by drugs were deviant and seen as pure evil, Billie Holiday was arrested for narcotics possession.
 This film is another piece that discloses the obscene, dramatic yet inspiring lifestyles of famous musicians.
 On top of that, you will be entertained by the film’s soundtracks.